 Your chosen solution will largely depend on your automation needs and budget.
 You can also consider the following factors when comparing different options:

 • Robust integrations: To ensure productivity, your chosen automation tool must integrate seamlessly with your existing software.
-Otherwise, you may need to stretch your daily schedule to switch between multiple platforms to corroborate data.

 Step 4: Maintain documentation